 Purchase IPERS credits

-When you file for IPERS benefits in retirement, you may request a transfer RIC pretax 457/401a money to IPERS to purchase eligible service credits.
-This is a non-taxable transfer.
-Other tax-advantaged accounts such as IRAs, 401(k)s, 403(b)s, etc., may also be options for funding an IPERS purchase.
+When you file for IPERS benefits in retirement, you may request a transfer of retirement account assets from a pretax 403b, 457, 401a, 401k, and tax-deductable or rollover IRA to IPERS to purchase eligible service credits.

 If you are terminated from employment, you have the option to roll over all or a portion of your 403b assets to another eligible plan.
 This is a non-taxable event.